How to Track and Report PPC Results Effectively

 Tracking phone calls can be a bit trickier.
 You can create a tag and a trigger in Google Tag Manager that will fire when a visitor clicks on a telephone number.
 To gain more insight into who is calling, a marketing attribution tool like Ruler Analytics is required.

 Once you have created your tags in Google Tag Manager, you will need to test them to ensure they are firing correctly.
 The actions will appear in Google Analytics as events in around 24 hours they are working correctly.
-The events will then need marketing a conversion then they should be imported into Google Ads.
+The events will then need marketing as Key Events (Admin > Events > Toggle the button under the Mark as key event column) then they should be imported into Google Ads.

 Outro